hpmoreira05/backend_jogatina_poker_club/README.md

 # What's included?

-- Node.js
-- Express.js
-- JWT
-- MongoDb
-- Nodemailer
-- Mocha
-- Chai
-- Sinon
+- API RESTful created to use in [The Wall App Project](https://github.com/hpmoreira05/frontend_wall_app)

+# Global dependecies

+  Ensure that `Node.js v.14.17.6` and `MongoDB v.5.0.2` are installed.

 # How to use it?

-- Ensure that Node.js and MongoDB are installed.

 1. Clone the repository
 - `git clone git@github.com:hpmoreira05/backend_wall_app.git`